 What is the program about?

-The program is funded by Ann Arbor SPARK and the Washtenaw County Office of Community and Economic Development.
+In 2021 the program was funded by Ann Arbor SPARK and the Washtenaw County Office of Community and Economic Development.

 What is included?

-- 10 weeks of CO.STARTERS RebuildTM virtual classes, led by a Detroit Build Institute facilitator.
+- 10 weeks of CO.STARTERS RebuildTM virtual class, led by a Detroit Build Institute facilitator.

 - A $2500 business grant, upon completion of the program.